 Ideas like a house tent, in the straw of the barn or simply outside under the stars would certainly appeal to some, but many would not be satisfied with that either.
 In the midst of these considerations, I remembered the Shire.
 The people (hobbits) there live in harmony with nature.
-Since we live exactly this idea and want to share it with others, it feels fitting to build hobbit caves for our seminars.
+Since I live exactly this idea and want to share it with others, it feels fitting to build hobbit caves for our guests.

 This is how the first hobbit cave was built:

-We chose a building site on a steep slope and started digging into the mountain with spade, pickaxe and shovel.
+I chose a building site on a steep slope and started digging into the mountain with spade, pickaxe and shovel.
 Anyone who has done this knows that it is not exactly easy with hard clay soil and stones.

-We dug out a level building site of about 3x4m.
+I dug out a level building site of about 3x4m.
 The excess excavation could later serve for the clay walls, the sides and the roof.
 A wall of natural stones was also built for the terrace.

 Then the tarpaulin was put on the roof and on top of it the earth and in the steeper parts also whole sods of grass.

 Now the construction of the mud walls and the mud oven began.
 Building mud walls for a whole house is quite time-consuming without machines.
 I mixed the clay with some gravel and straw.
 So the walls grew up little by little and I experienced how wet the clay can be and how many layers I could build in one day.
 Clay is a fascinating building material that is very versatile.

 After the walls were finished and only drying cracks had to be plugged, I laid the floor of used white tiles.

 The clay stove was unfortunately a disappointment, because it smoked heavily and so I decided to replace it with an old, used wood stove with clay coating.